Lokankara/Quiz/src/main/resources/quiz-set_0.md

 - Physical security of data center facilities
 - Setting up encryption on an Amazon S3 bucket

 **Explanation:**
+"Patching the EC2 Operating System" is correct.
+Customers are fully responsible for the operating system running on EC2 instances.
+This includes applying security updates, installing patches, configuring firewalls, and maintaining OS-level hardening.
+AWS only manages the underlying physical hardware and virtualization layer, not the guest operating system.
-"Patching the EC2 Operating System" and "Setting up encryption on an Amazon S3 bucket" are correct.
-Customers manage their OS and data encryption.
+"Setting up encryption on an Amazon S3 bucket" is correct.
+Customers are responsible for enabling and configuring encryption for their data stored in S3.
+This includes choosing between SSE-S3, SSE-KMS, or client-side encryption and managing access policies.
+AWS provides the tools, but the decision and implementation belong to the customer.
-"Patching the network infrastructure" and "Physical security of data center facilities" are AWS responsibilities.
+"Patching the network infrastructure" is incorrect.
+AWS is responsible for maintaining and patching the underlying network infrastructure that supports AWS services.
+This includes routers, switches, and physical networking devices.
+Customers do not have visibility into or control over this layer.
+"Physical security of data center facilities" is incorrect.
+AWS is responsible for securing the physical data centers, including buildings, power, cooling, surveillance, and access controls.
+Customers do not manage or access AWS physical facilities, and this responsibility is entirely handled by AWS.

 ---